-The most obvious symptom of shin splints is pain over the inside lower half of the shin bone.
+The most obvious symptom of is pain over the inside lower half of the shin bone.
 There may be pain at the start of exercise which often eases as the session continues only to come back worse later in the training session or afterwards.
-Shin splints pain is often worse the next morning.
+Pain is often worse the next morning.

 Sometimes there may be swelling or lumps and bumps when feeling along the inside of the shin bone.
 Pain may also be triggered when the toes or foot are bent downward.
 Occasionally in severe cases a red inflammation over the inside of the shin may be seen.

 Shin splints explained